pyserial/pyserial/README.rst

 =============
 For API documentation, usage and examples see files in the "documentation" directory.
-The ".rst" files can be read in any text editor or being converted to HTML or PDF using Sphinx.
-An online HTML version is at https://pythonhosted.org/pyserial/
+The ".rst" files can be read in any text editor or being converted to HTML or PDF using Sphinx_.
+A HTML version is online at https://pythonhosted.org/pyserial/

 Examples
 ========
-Examples and unit tests are in the directory "examples".
+Examples and unit tests are in the directory examples_.

 Installation